cgmoganedi/sync_dropbox_folder/README.md

 Remember, this is a basic example to showcase the key concepts requested.
 In a real-world scenario, you would likely implement more comprehensive error handling, logging, and possibly additional design patterns and principles based on the complexity and requirements of the project.

+It is a common practice to include empty `__init__.py` files in package directories even if they are not currently needed.
+It prepares the structure for future additions of modules, submodules, or initialization code.
+And they can contain initialization code for the package.
+However, they are not strictly necessary in all cases, and their content may vary based on the purpose and structure of your project.
+In simple terms, while `__init__.py` files are not always required, they are a common way to organize and structure your code into packages and modules, and they provide useful functionality for imports and initialization.
+Including empty `__init__.py` files is a recommended practice in package directories, especially if you plan to expand the package in the future.

 Lastly, on quotes:
     In Python, both single quotes (') and double quotes (") are used to define string literals.
 The choice between using single quotes or double quotes is often a matter of personal preference and coding style.
 However, there are a few scenarios where one might be preferred over the other in this context: